Nagasaki45/exerpy/standard_library/cow.md

 Countries Of The World
 ======================

-Grab the csv file from: TODO
+Grab the csv file from [here](https://raw.github.com/Nagasaki45/exerpy/master/standard_library/cow.csv).

 Parse it into a comfortable format and create a static website that shows info about each country: